 As a result, Lift AI determines the buyer intent of any visitor to your website, even if they are anonymous to you and haven’t been recorded in your CRM (which could be up to 98% of them).

-Lift AI is able to do so because it leverages direct actions of every visitor (first-party data) but compares it to a large volume of previous web interactions collected over 15 years across a network of websites.
+Lift AI is able to do so because it leverages the direct actions of every visitor (first-party data) but compares it to a large volume of previous web interaction data collected for over 15 years across a network of websites.
 On average, Lift AI finds the highest buyer intent visitors (about 9% of the average traffic) with 85% accuracy.

-In addition, Lift AI integrates with your marketing stack (e.g. your enterprise chat platform) and assigns a score to every website visitor.
-After that it’s able to flag the highest-scoring visitors to your BDR team and direct medium and low-scoring visitors to a nurturing campaign.
+In addition, Lift AI integrates with your marketing stack (e.g., your enterprise chat platform) and assigns a score to every website visitor.
+It can then flag the highest-scoring visitors to your BDR team and direct medium- and low-scoring visitors to a nurturing campaign.

 The results reported by active Lift AI customers speak for themselves.
-PointClickCare increased its conversions by 400%, attributing over $1M in extra revenue due to the Lift AI integration.
+PointClickCare increased its conversions by 400%, attributing over $1M in extra revenue to the Lift AI integration.
 Formstack grew its conversions by 420%.
-Other customers report anywhere from two to 10 times spike in conversions within the first 90 days.
+Other customers report anywhere from two to ten times a spike in conversions within the first 90 days.

 Try Lift AI free for 30 days.
-No credit card required.
+No credit card is required.
 Just sign up and add a small JavaScript snippet to your website.
-Our customer success team is always on standby to help, if needed.